matkatmusic/PFMCPP_Project1/README.md

 You're going to **FORK this repository** into your github account.

-Click the green `Clone or Download` button and copy the HTTPS url.
+Click the **Fork** button on the top right.

-1) Click the `[+]` button and choose "Import Repository"

-2) Paste the `Clone or Download` URL in the appropriate field.

-3) In the name field, enter the abbreviated name of whichever video you're on.
-   For example, if you were watching **Chapter 2 Part 3 - Declarations**, you would put `pfmcpp_ch2_p03` in the Name field.

-4) Make sure you set the repository's privacy as `public`

-5) Once the repository has been imported, you're going to add a Collaborator: `matkatmusic`
+1) Once the repository has been forked, you're going to add a Collaborator: `matkatmusic`
-6) Click **Settings** to access the repository settings.
+2) Click **Settings** to access the repository settings.
 Click on Collaborators.
 Enter `matkatmusic`.
-7) Click on my name to add me as a collaborator.
+3) Click on my name to add me as a collaborator.
-8) ***Send me a DM in Slack letting me know you added me.***
+# Send me a DM in Slack...
+...letting me know you added me to the repo.

 Github will send me an invite link but I might miss it, so DM me.
 You can proceed to the next section without waiting for me to accept the invite.